eccentricexit/iuvo/README.md

 On `iuvo`, you can hire doctors or put your services up on a list to be hired.

 # IMPORTANT: Secure smart contract upgradability is *hard* and evolving quickly.
-Many patterns are now deprecated due to security vulnerabilty and the one used here is probably one of them.
+Many patterns are now deprecated due to security vulnerabilties and the one used here is probably one of them.
 Be responsible.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)